CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 ## Sending email using the REST API

-To send email with SMTPeter you will have to use the `send` method, which can be accessed at:
+To send email with SMTPeter you have to use the `send` method, which can be accessed at:

 ```